-When an HIV infection is suspected, it's most commonly diagnosed by tests that can detect the presence of HIV antibodies in either the blood or saliva.
-An antibody is a type of protein secreted by certain white blood cells that can detect and destroy foreign bodies like viruses or bacteria.
+When an HIV infection is suspected, it is most commonly diagnosed by tests that can detect the presence of HIV antibodies and/or antigens in either the blood or saliva.
+An antibody is a type of protein secreted by white blood cells that can detect and destroy foreign bodies like viruses or bacteria.
+An antigen, by contrast, is any substance that can provoke an immune response in the form of antibodies (as happens with HIV).

-The two tests used to confirm HIV infection—the HIV ELISA and Western Blot—are designed to react in the presence of HIV antibodies.
-A "positive" result means that HIV antibodies have been detected and that an infection has occurred.
-A "negative" result means that no antibodies have been detected and that HIV infection has not occurred.
+The tests used to confirm HIV infection are designed to react in the presence of these agents.
+A "positive" result means that HIV antibodies/antigens have been detected and that an infection has occurred.
+A "negative" result means that no antibodies/antigens have been detected and that HIV infection has not occurred.

 Conversely, a "false positive" is when a test incorrectly indicates an HIV infection, while a "false negative" is when the test incorrectly shows that no infection has occurred.
 Both of these are relatively rare are using current testing assays.

-Before this happens, there is a period when antibody levels are too low to reliably be detected.
+Before this happens, there is a period wherein antibody/antigen levels are too low to be reliably detected.
 This is called the "window period."
-It is during this time that an infected person can pass HIV to others, but still have a negative result if given an antibody test.
+It is during this time that an infected person can pass HIV to others, but still have a negative result if given an HIV test.

 If you believe you have been infected and suspect when you might have been accidentally exposed to HIV, it's important that you share this with your doctor or testing center.
 They can then help determine if the HIV test falls within the window period or if it can be performed with reasonable level of reliability.